The Bible Teacher's Commentary

 Making Conclusions for this passage

-Stephen was accused of speaking against “this holy place and the Law,” but find that the Old Testament already spoke about them.
-The Old Testament revealed that a greater one was coming that would reveal truth and righteousness and that no place on earth could suit His majesty.
+Stephen was accused of speaking against “this holy place and the Law,” but we find that the Old Testament already spoke about them.
+The Old Testament revealed that a greater one was coming who would reveal truth and righteousness and that no place on earth could suit His majesty.

 Persecutors